rf/class/os/hw3/README.md

 created with a certain number of `slot`s.
 Once a slot has been read, it is marked as such and can be used as a place for a new message.
 Reads and writes to the boxes will block a `third`.

+## Re: extra credit COW idea

+I think this is a really fascinating idea.
+However, I don't think it's appropriate to implement it with a SIGSEGV handler; this sounds dangerous.
+Also, it'd require a pretty ugly interface to work.
+Alternatively, a dissasembler could be used to perform surgery on the running code to place in a new address.

+It seems like this would be much safer to implement at the kernel level, where we have the benefit of the paging hardware's translation.
+COW could be implemented between threads in exactly the same way it's implemented between processes.
+A new system call could be added called `create_cow_reference()` or so which would return a new address pointing to the same data which would be COW optimized.

+However, I'd also argue that this is rather easy to implement by convention in a user's program.
+Using my mailbox code, it's fairly easy to shuffle pointers accross the box.
+Then, the author of said program would decree that once a pointer is shuffled accross, it is the responsibility of the receiver to deal with it.
+This is heavily application dependent, though.